nelsbrock/dev-tictactoe/README.md

 # echo 12 > /dev/tictactoe
 ```

-After player X has made his move, player O can do the same:
+After player X has made their move, player O can do the same:

 ```console
 # echo 22 > /dev/tictactoe